CI Operator

 The network ACL can be tested with the simulator.
 In case the resources your tests need are blacklisted by the ACL, please contact #forum-ocp-testplatform.

-Only selected build farm clusters can access the Red Hat intranet at this moment.
-The clusters include:
+Only selected build farm clusters cannot access the Red Hat intranet at this moment.
+The following clusters do not support intranet access:

 REHEARSAL WORKFLOW